critica-tech-lab/pasta-obsidian/README.md

 ![Demo](docs/videos/share-folder.gif)

-Pasta is a collaborative note-taking and editing app built on top of [Ethersync](https://github.com/ethersync/ethersync).
+Pasta is a collaborative note-taking and editing platform built on top of [Ethersync](https://github.com/ethersync/ethersync).

 Ethersync provides the core engine for real-time collaborative editing of local text files.
 With it, multiple people can edit the same file simultaneously, making Pasta useful for activities such as shared notes or lightweight document editing.